Still awaiting its day in court but Musicologize knows the arguments and has already reached judgment.

 The diatonic chords (forgive the redundancy) in the key of Eb are, in order, numbered one through seven...
 Chord Names: Eb Fm Gm Ab Bb Cm D° Roman Num: I ii iii IV V vi vii°

-That little carrot character thing I typed into the Thinking progression means “degree.”
-When you put a slash in the chord name, you’re specifying the bass note.
+That little carrot character thing I typed into the Thinking progression above means “degree.”
+When I put a slash in the chord name, I am specifying the bass note.
 In this case, it’s letter name “G” which is the third degree of the Eb major scale.
 (Eb major scale is Eb F G Ab Bb C D Eb) Get it?
 If not there’s my very quick theory lesson over here.

 Obviously, three of the four chords in both songs are identical; only the second ones are different.
 How much difference does that one chord make to the overall similarity of the four-chord progression?

-I expect the plaintiffs will argue it makes almost no difference, and not because it’s only one chord out of four, but because the two different chords are hardly different at all; I’d say they’re mostly equivalent; they’re interchangeable.
+I expect the plaintiffs will argue it makes almost no difference, and not because it’s only one chord out of four, but because the two different chords sound hardly different at all; I’d argue they’re mostly equivalent; they’re interchangeable.

 A: By having some notes in common, and by having the same “harmonic function,” which is a music theorist’s way of saying, “they both make the listener feel kinda the same way at hearing them and impart the same set of expectations for what chords and notes might be coming next.”